 The first two statements are entity-wide or government-wide financial statements, the Statement of Net Position and Statement of Activities.
 These statements provide information about the activities of the whole JPA, presenting both an aggregate view of the JPA's finances and a longer-term view of those finances using the full accrual basis of accounting.
 Fund financial statements provide the next level of detail.
 For governmental funds, these statements tell how services were financed in the short-term using the modified accrual basis of accounting as well as what remains for future spending.
-A comparison of the JPA's general fund budget is included.
+A comparison of the JPA's general fund budget is included in the required supplementary information section.